Skip to content

 protected string processorName;

-// Constructor — abstract classes CAN have constructors.
+// Constructor — abstract classes CAN and SHOULD have constructors

 protected PaymentProcessor(string name)